Back to all blogs

 This is where most of the real findings come from.
 Automated scanners miss context-specific vulnerabilities.
 A human tester understands the application's intent and can craft payloads that exploit the specific system prompt logic.

-Encoding bypasses to test: Base64, ROT13, Unicode variation selectors (VS1–VS16), zero-width characters, homoglyphs, leetspeak, and BPE tokenization splits.
-The Repello AI research team demonstrated in original research that Unicode variation selectors can encode full attack payloads inside a single emoji character, bypassing commercial guardrail products including Azure Prompt Shield.
+Test: Base64, ROT13, Unicode variation selectors (VS1–VS16), zero-width characters, homoglyphs, leetspeak, and BPE tokenization splits.
+The Repello AI Research Team demonstrated in original research that Unicode variation selectors can encode full attack payloads inside a single emoji character, bypassing commercial guardrail products including Azure Prompt Shield.

 Phase 4: Automated Scanning